 When we finished eating, we took a break to find our beds.
 The Bedouins carried our luggage down and we broke off in pairs to find our tent rooms for two much nicer than I had expected.
 The rooms were bare but they had twin beds piled high with thick blankets, a nightstand, lamp, candle and a power strip.
-The hosts explained that at 11 PM they would have to turn off the diesel generator providing the camp with electricity (which was why we had candles).
-Much to my surprise we found out they also had a weak wifi signal that worked as long as the generator was running.
+At 11 PM, the camp hosts explained, the petrol generator would need to be turned off (which was why we had candles).
+Much to my surprise, we found out they also had a weak wifi signal that worked as long as the generator was running.

 Back in the large tent with the fire, some of the Bedouin men walked around silently serving us sweet sage tea straight from a large iron pot.
 They brought out a few pipes and sisha.
 As the tent filled up with smoke from the hookah and the fire, some drifted off to sleep atop the piles of cushions.

 With only a bit more time with the generator on, everyone started heading towards bed.
 Instead, Geoff and I wandered out into the desert.
 Beyond the glow of our little camp there were no lights.
 Despite this, the moon seemed to illuminate our path.
 As the camp lights got more distant I started asking questions like “what would we do if we got kidnapped,” and had to use every bit of willpower I had not to jump behind a rock when we saw headlights miles in the distance.
 But even the rocks didn’t seem so inviting because in my imagination the howling dogs echoing through the night were wolves.